 Our product candidate OTX-TIC is a bioresorbable hydrogel implant incorporating travoprost that is designed to be administered by a physician as an intracameral injection with an initial target duration of drug release of four to six months.
-We are currently conducting a multi-center, open-label, dose-escalation, proof-of-concept Phase 1 clinical trial to evaluate the safety, biological activity, durability and tolerability of OTX-TIC compared to topical travoprost (eye drops) in patients with primary open-angle glaucoma or ocular hypertension.
-The trial consists of four patient cohorts: cohort 1 is 5 subjects who are receiving a 15 μ g dose, cohort 2 is 4 subjects who are receiving a 26 μ g dose, cohort 3 is 5 subjects who are receiving a 15 μ g with a fast-degrading implant, and cohort 4 is 5 subjects who are receiving a 5 μ g with a fast-degrading implant.
-Each of the four cohorts has been fully enrolled.
+We have completed a multi-center, open-label, dose-escalation, proof-of-concept Phase 1 clinical trial to evaluate the safety, biological activity, durability and tolerability of OTX-TIC compared to current standard of care, topical travoprost (eye drops), in patients with primary open-angle glaucoma or ocular hypertension.
+The trial consisted of four patient cohorts: cohort 1 was 5 subjects who received a 15 μg dose, cohort 2 was 4 subjects who received a 26 μg dose, cohort 3 was 5 subjects who received a 15 μg with a fast-degrading implant, and cohort 4 was 5 subjects who received a 5 μg with a fast-degrading implant.